abdel-saouli/Principes-solides-en-JS/README.md

 ## Introduction

-This repository was created with the intention of helping developers master their concepts in JavaScript.
-It is not a requirement, but a guide for future studies.
-It is based on an article written by [Stephen Curtis](https://twitter.com/stephenthecurt) and you can read it [here](https://medium.com/@stephenthecurt/33-fundamentals-every-javascript-developer-should-know-13dd720a90d1).
+This repository was created to help developers precisely zsofter them to master their concepts in JavaScript.
+This is not a requirement, but a guide for future studies.

-**🚀 Considered by GitHub as one of the [top open source projects of 2018!](https://blog.github.com/2018-12-13-new-open-source-projects/)**
+**🚀 Considered by Zsoft the source for learn a javascript**

 ## Community